 Education, Qualifications, and Certification:

-- Completion of a Bachelor’s degree with a minimum of 30 semester or 45 quarter hours in physical and/or biological sciences.
+- Bachelor’s degree with a minimum of 30 semester or 45 quarter hours in physical and/or biological sciences.

 - Registered as a Environmental Health Practitioner in Training in accordance with the provisions of the Illinois Licensed Environmental Health Act, by the State of Illinois.